 I received my PhD from the interdisciplinary Centre for the Study of Religion, at the University of Toronto, in 2001.
 My MA is from the University of Winnipeg (1992).
-I joined the Department of Sociology as a full-time faculty member in 2001.
+I joined the Department of Sociology in 2001.

 Alongside these research pursuits, I am very interested in the scholarship of teaching and learning, and in experimenting with innovative ways to engage students in the undergraduate classroom.

 Graduate students in areas related to my research interests are invited to contact me to discuss potential supervision or supervisory committee membership.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã